yuvalsol/POCOGenerator/README.md

 Example at [EventsDemo](#eventsdemo "EventsDemo") shows all the synchronized events that the generator fires while running and all their event argument properties.

 For synchronized events, the event argument has a `Stop` property.
 When `Stop` is set to `true`, the generator stops immediately.
+If two or more event handlers were subscribed to a synchronized event and the first event handler stops the generator, the following event handlers will not be invoked.

 ```cs
 // Tables Generating